dchenk/async-swirl/README.md

 Planned features that are not yet implemented are:

-- Allowing jobs to take a database connection as an argument
-  - If your jobs need a DB connection today, put the connection pool on your environment.
 - More robust and configurable logging
 - Configurable retry behavior
 - Less boilerplate in the job runner